lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 # Component AlgorithmIdentifiers for Public Keys and Signatures

-To ease implementing composite signatures, this section specifies the Algorithms Identifiers for each component algorithm.
-They are provided as ASN.1 value notation and copy and paste DER encoding to avoid any ambiguity.
-Developers may use this information to reconstruct non hybrid public keys and signatures from each component that can be fed to crypto APIs to create or verify a single component signature.
+The following sections list explicitly the DER encoded `AlgorithmIdentifier` that MUST be used when reconstructing `SubjectPublicKeyInfo` and Signature Algorithm objects for each component algorithm type, which may be required for example if cryptographic library requires the public key in this form in order to process each component algorithm.
+The public key `BIT STRING` should be taken directly from the respective component of the Composite ML-KEM public key.

 For newer Algorithms like Ed25519 or ML-DSA the AlgorithmIdentifiers are the same for Public Key and Signature.
 Older Algorithms have different AlgorithmIdentifiers for keys and signatures and are specified separately here for each component.

+**ML-DSA-44**

-**ML-DSA-44 -- AlgorithmIdentifier of Public Key and Signature**
+AlgorithmIdentifier of Public Key and Signature

 ~~~
 ASN.1: